 History of National Little Black Dress Day

-The American Heart Association (A.H.A) created National Little Black Dress Day in 2020 to support heart health and stroke awareness among African American women.
+The Black Heart Association (B.H.A.) created National Little Black Dress Day in 2020 to support heart health and stroke awareness among African American women.
 The little black dress is a staple item that every woman should have in her closet.
 One of the best things about the L.B.D. is how simple and timeless it is, plus how versatile it is.
 The little black dress can be worn for just about any occasion.

 The little black dress has become synonymous with style, sophistication, and fashion.
 But behind the sultry veneer of smooth fabric and sparkling sequins lies a powerful message of unity and heart health.
 Did you know that nearly 40% of African American women will develop cardiovascular disease in their lifetime, more than double that of the general population?
 This means that more than 13 million African American women are living with cardiovascular disease on any given day.